bufferapp/buffer-php-style-guide/README.md

 - Opening braces for classes/methods MUST go on the next line, and closing braces MUST go on the next line after the body.

+- New controllers and models are also CamelCase.
+E.g. `InteractionsController.php`.

 - Camel case for classes and methods.
 E.g. `class SampleClassName` and `public function getTeamMembers()`

 - Camel case for all instance, global and local variables, properties defined within the class or file.

-- Exceptions are json endpoint method names.
-Use *underscore* pattern for those method names..
+- Exceptions are json endpoints.
+Use *underscore* pattern for naming json endpoint methods.
-    - This is a way to keep our api urls consistent with industry standards and also a way to differentiate endpoint methods from regular ones. e.g. `GET profiles/{id}/influencers/engagements.json` routes to `public function influencers_engagements() {}` method.
+    - This is a way to keep our api urls consistent with industry standards and also a way to differentiate endpoints from regular methods. e.g. `GET profiles/{id}/influencers/engagements.json` routes to `public function influencers_engagements() {}` method.

 ### 1.1.
 Example